 Computational technologies such as data science, artificial intelligence (AI), and digital fabrication are touted as new enablers of efficiency, control, and objectivity.
 Tech companies offer facial recognition cameras marketed as accurately identifying criminals.
 Others sell algorithms purported to be anti-racist: they claim to improve hiring decisions and “level the playing field” for people of color.
 Governments are using “data-driven” tools to allocate social services.
 Automotive and agricultural industries hope to solve labor problems through automation.
 While these computational solutions are understood as addressing pressing challenges, there is growing concern that they reproduce and accelerate racist exclusions, violence, and exploitation via what is variously referred to as “surveillance capitalism,” “algorithmic inequality,” and “the new jim code.”
 Data and algorithms are frequently biased, subject to the same structural racism as our social institutions.
 Facial recognition technologies are trained on images of white men.
 The data that informs so-called “predictive policing” is based on racist assumptions about criminality and a legacy of over-policing communities of color.
 And our decisions about when to intervene and the solutions we develop are shaped by our racist past and present.
 These concerns have inspired research in technology, design, and policy-making which these professorships seek to further amplify.

 This initiative involves new hiring in three Michigan schools: The Gerald R. Ford School of Public Policy, the Penny Stamps School of Art & Design, and the School of Information and is also funded by the Office of the Provost’s Anti-Racism Initiative.
-The coordination of this cluster is a partnership between ESC, the Science and Technology Policy Program, and the university’s Detroit community development programs.
+The coordination of this cluster is a partnership between ESC, the Science and Technology Policy Program (STPP), and the Masters in Integrated Design (MDes).

 - Anti-racism faculty hiring moves forward, University Record